Biography and History

 In 1932, the Goulds and their daughter Sesaly moved to a large home in Hopewell, New Jersey.
 They became co-editors of the Ladies Home Journal in 1935, positions they held until their retirement in 1962.
 During their editorship of the LHJ, they boosted the once languishing magazine to the one having the highest paid circulation of the day.
 In addition to promoting the family and women's concerns, coining the phrase “Never Underestimate the Power of a Woman,” they also dealt with many other social and political issues, while at the same time publishing top literary authors.
 After leaving the magazine, the Goulds published their autobiography, American Story, in 1968.

 Editors -- New York (N.Y.) -- 20th century..

 Call Number: C0673

-Bruce and Beatrice Blackmar Gould were co-editors at Ladies Home Journal.
+Bruce and Beatrice Blackmar Gould were co-editors at the Ladies' Home Journal in the mid 20th century.
 Bruce Gould also worked with the Saturday Evening Post.
-Their correspondence includes letters between Bruce and Beatrice about their co-editorship and co-authorship, letters with writers for the Ladies Home Journal, and letters from actresses about the Ladies Home Journal.
-Also included is a collection of letters about Marion Crawford’s book The Little Princesses, a few of Beatrice’s speeches, and miscellaneous printed matter.
+Their correspondence includes letters between Bruce and Beatrice about their co-editorship and co-authorship, letters with writers for the Ladies' Home Journal, and letters from actresses about the Ladies' Home Journal.
+Also included is a collection of letters about Marion Crawford's book The Little Princesses, some of Beatrice’s speeches, speeches by others, and printed matter.